The original Blackfriars Bridge

-Two new bridges were built over the Thames in the first half of the 18th century upstream of the City of London, at Fulham and Westminster, yet old London Bridge remained the only one giving access into the City from the south and it was highly congested.
+Two new bridges were built over the Thames in the first half of the 18th century upstream of the City of London, at Fulham and Westminster, yet the old London Bridge remained the only one giving access into the City from the south, and it was highly congested.

 Few civic changes had been undertaken by the City of London Corporation since the rebuilding following the Great Fire of 1666.
-They were sure to oppose any scheme they felt was against its interest or those it protected such as Thames watermen, particularly new bridges.
+It was sure to oppose any scheme they felt was against its interest or those it protected such as Thames watermen, particularly new bridges.
 Besides, creating a new bridge from the City was not easy.
 The entire waterside on the City side of the river was lined by wharves and other buildings, some of which would need to be purchased and demolished to create an approach road.
 And bridges were expensive and complicated to build.

-The City of London had long objected to the creation of Westminster Bridge.
-The Corporation felt threatened by its success and the laying out or improvement of streets in Westminster that came about following its opening.
+The City of London had long objected to the creation of Westminster Bridge but the Corporation felt threatened by its success and the laying out or improvement of streets in Westminster that came about following its opening.
 In 1754 Joseph Massie, a writer on economic issues, published a pamphlet pointing out the City’s inertia and the progress being made elsewhere.
 Amongst other schemes he proposed the demolition of the City wall and gates, widening of streets, and a new bridge linking the City with Southwark.